choefele/CCHDarwinNotificationCenter/README.md

 	CCHDarwinNotificationCenter.postNotificationWithIdentifier("com.example.MyMessage")
 ```

 Note that this API does not include the word "Darwin" in its methods.
-The endpoint mask allows you to filter messages where `.Default` means all messages except the ones sent by you own process.
+The endpoint mask allows you to filter messages where `.Default` means all messages except the ones sent by your own process.